 FAQs

-- Large rabbits are active animals and require regular exercise to stay healthy.
+Large rabbits are active animals and require regular exercise to stay healthy.
 Aim for at least 3-4 hours of supervised exercise outside of their enclosure per day, allowing them to hop, explore, and play.
+Pet sitters should maintain this exercise routine during care visits.

-- Yes, large rabbits can be successfully litter trained.
+Yes, large rabbits can be successfully litter trained.
 With patience and consistency, they can learn to use a litter box filled with rabbit-safe litter.
+Most rabbits pet sitters care for are already litter trained.